rinnyanneko/simple_temprature_converter/README.md

 # simple_temprature_converter
- convert between Celsius and Fahrenheit
+ Convert the temperature between Celsius and Fahrenheit

+ This program is for practicing, if there are any errors please react to issues, thanks!